-Sediment Toxicity Characteristic Leachate Procedure (TCLP) testing showed that the sediments did not contain significant amounts of toxic metals and would not need to be disposed as hazardous wastes.
-Therefore, dredged sediment could be safely disposed of onsite or hauled to a permitted sanitary landfill.
+Sediment Toxicity Characteristic Leachate Procedure (TCLP) testing showed that the sediments did not contain significant amounts of toxic metals and would not need to be disposed as hazardous wastes, and, therefore, dredged sediment could be safely disposed of onsite or hauled to a permitted sanitary landfill.
+Dredged sediment, however, would be considered a special waste under TDEC Division of Solid Waste Management's Special Waste Program and a written petition for beneficial use determination would be submitted to TDEC prior to onsite disposal.